 The lawyer was probably under the mistaken impression that you cannot file multiple sets of interrogatories.
-This was the rule until 1994, when Maryland Rule 2-421 was amended to allow parties to serve multiple sets of interrogatories.
+This was the rule until 1994 when Maryland Rule 2-421 was amended to allow parties to serve multiple sets of interrogatories.
 Of course, the total number of interrogatories still may not exceed thirty.
+But there is no reason not to break them up into more than one set and

 Given this rule, we typically serve a first set of initial interrogatories and file ”clean-up” interrogatories after putting together the initial facts.
 When using multiple sets of interrogatories, another tactic our we often use is alternative interrogatories, drafted in light of the defendant’s attorneys answers to requests for admission.

-If the defendant’ denies a request for admission that goes to a critical component of Plaintiff’s case, a alternative interrogatory asks for all facts, witnesses and tangible evidence the defendant intends to rely upon at trial to support the defense lawyer’s denial.
+If the defendant’ denies a request for admission that goes to a critical component of Plaintiff’s case, an alternative interrogatory asks for all facts, witnesses and tangible evidence the defendant intends to rely upon at trial to support the defense lawyer’s denial.
 This tactic is also explained by Even Schaeffer in his trial blog.
+This pushes the defendants to really offer up what their defense to the case will be.

 Another thought for attorneys answering interrogatories in Maryland and in many other jurisdictions.
 Often, the scheduling order is unclear about whether the discovery deadline is the deadline to file interrogatories or to have “all discovery completed.”
 If the answer the latter, your actual deadline to file discovery is 33 days (30 days plus three mailing days) before the discovery deadline.
 Accordingly, you calendar system should include a deadline to serve additional discovery (or to file a motion to compel) a least 33 days before the discovery deadline (or whatever amount of time your state’s local rule calls for).